Ford C-Max Energi Insurance Rates

 Rates are averaged for all Ford C-Max Energi models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Getting lower rates on insurance for a Ford C-Max Energi not only requires being a good driver, but also having above-average credit, not filing small claims, and consideration of higher deductibles.
-Invest the time to shop around at every other renewal by getting rate quotes from direct insurance companies like Progressive and GEICO, and also from local exclusive and independent agents.
+Getting lower rates on insurance for a Ford C-Max Energi consists of being a safe and courteous driver, maintaining good credit, not filing small claims, and deciding if full coverage is necessary.
+Invest time comparing rates at least once a year by quoting rates from direct insurance companies like Progressive and GEICO, and also from several local insurance agents.

-The following list is a review of the concepts that were illustrated above.
+Below is a summary of the primary concepts that were covered in the charts and tables above.

 - Increasing physical damage deductibles can save around $400 each year